rampeer/rampeer.github.io/_posts/2019-05-29-random-seeds.markdown

 categories:
 ---

->"Reproducibile research is easy.
+>"Reproducible research is easy.
 Just log your parameters and metrics somewhere, fix seeds, and you are good to go"

 -- me, about two weeks ago.